-Initially, we are alone.
+Initially, we were alone.
 Most of the blogs start with a single author.
 But as the traffic grows, we change the ways.
 We will add new authors or appoint staff to ensure the smooth and regular flow of contents.

 Time has changed.
 Strategies have to be updated to meet the new situation.
 We should properly manage, guide authors on what to do and prepare a perfect plan for the content management.
 It is a team work.
 Everyone whether it is Admin or writers work for a common goal but through different paths.
 The mistakes may happen.
 How owners can make sure that they are not crossing the limits and stick to the website’s guidelines or standards?